The idea of cycling remote Outback Australia trails with support became Outbike in 2004.

 Outbike and Arcadia Travel are co-owned.

-27-28 March 2021: Our second Loopy Rail Trail Weekend is Wondai to Proston creating a 140+km circuit, starting from 7am out of Wondai and ending there Sunday afternoon.
-The Satrurday routes is 65km, and takes the SBRT to Murgon, then rural roads to Hivesville and a gravel route to reach Proston.
+19-20 June 2021: The following South Burnett Loopy Rail Trail Weekend is Wondai to Proston creating a 120+km circuit, starting betwen 7am and 12noon out of Wondai and ending there Sunday afternoon.
+The Saturday routes is 56km, and takes the SBRT to Murgon, then rural roads to Hivesville and a mostly gravel route to reach Proston.
 Overnight camping (or book yourself in the pub).
-Sunday is 77km, first back to Hivesville then cross-country on back roads to Wooroolin, rejoining the SBRT for the final 15km.
+Sunday is 67km, first back to Hivesville then cross-country on back roads to Wooroolin, rejoining the SBRT for the final 15km.
 E-bikes are welcome.
 Our bus follows the last rider on the road sections and carries riders’ gear.
 Meet at Wondai or catch our transfer bus from Nambour there and back.
 Event is open for bookings on Eventbrite.
 Cost is $50 per rider plus camping or accom.
 Bus return transfers are $90 per rider from Nambour Station.

 Also see our Facebook page @outbikeaustralia